martinduke/wg-materials/interim-17-10/arrangements.md

 We'll be meeting Tuesday to Thursday, 3-5 October 2017.
 Meetings will begin at 9:30am and end at approximately 5pm on each day (although we may choose to end earlier).

 Please note that an interop event may be scheduled prior to the interim meeting.
+This will be on 2 October at the same location.

 See [the agenda](agenda.md) for full details.